The Top 10 Sciatica Exercise Mistakes Seniors Must Avoid

 Sciatica is a prevalent condition that can cause severe pain. and discomfort in the lower back, buttocks and legs.

-For seniors, a combination of aging, wear and tear of the body.
-Can make them more susceptible to this condition.
+For seniors, a combination of ageing, and wear and tear of the body.
+This can make them more susceptible to this condition.

 While sciatica exercises can be a great way to manage pain and improve mobility.